soundslikejason/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 19: January 21, Saturday

+**Today's Progress**: Simon game - randomly animates with increasing rounds.

+**Thoughts**: I think I can finish this project in the next day or two.
+I want that FCC Front-End Certification!!!

 ### Day 18: January 20, Friday

 **Today's Progress**: Learned how to search and display data working with APIs.